bcole2433/coding-interview-challenge-using-socket.io/README.md

 - [x ] Clone this repo `git clone git@github.com:PadPiper/padpiper-interview-challenge.git`
 - [ x] Make your own private repo and push your changes to that (you'll need to update the origin on the clone)
 - [x ] Add `zlwaterfield` and `JackForbes` as collaborators on the new repo [settings->collaborators]
-- [ ] Commit often, with high quality comments
+- [x ] Commit often, with high quality comments
-- [ ] Write readable, performant code
+- [ x] Write readable, performant code
 - [ ] Fix all the bugs
-- [ ] Add a feature that allows users to complete tasks
+- [x ] Add a feature that allows users to complete tasks
-- [ ] Add a feature that allows users to delete tasks
+- [x ] Add a feature that allows users to delete tasks
-- [ ] Add a feature that allows the completion of all tasks
+- [x ] Add a feature that allows the completion of all tasks
-- [ ] Add a feature that allows the deletion of all tasks
+- [ x] Add a feature that allows the deletion of all tasks
-- [ ] Add caching to the client app so that when we lose our connection we can still see our TODO's
+- [ x] Add caching to the client app so that when we lose our connection we can still see our TODO's
-- [ ] Give it some UX/UI :heart:, our approach is make it easy to use- _then_ make it beautiful
+- [x ] Give it some UX/UI :heart:, our approach is make it easy to use- _then_ make it beautiful

 ## Set Up
 This is a Node app so you'll need Node, NPM and yarn to get it up on its feet.